Different roles require different qualifications. Examples of relevant degree qualifications include:

 - New Zealand Diploma in Environmental Management (Toi Ohomai Polytechnic).

-Applicants are expected to have a current driver’s licence, satisfactory grades at NCEA level 2 or equivalent and a demonstrated interest in the outdoors and conservation.
+Applicants for the Level 4 qualification are expected to have a current driver’s licence, satisfactory grades at NCEA level 2 or equivalent and a demonstrated interest in the outdoors and conservation.

 Learn more about conservation with:

 Volunteer to try different activities and build your skills and experience.